Managing Cancer & Caregiving

-One of the biggest challenges for people with cancer is learning all the complex medical aspects of the disease.
-As the science of treating cancer has advanced, researchers have developed better, more effective treatments, which means patients have more choices than they did a few decades ago.
+One of the challenges for people with cancer is learning all the complex medical aspects of the disease.
+As the science of treating cancer has advanced, researchers have developed better, more effective treatments, which means patients have more choices than they had in the past.

-People with cancer know they are expected to take part in care and treatment decisions.
-Because treatment nowadays often takes place in an outpatient setting, it allows for greater freedom.
-But it also means that patients and their loved ones will spend less time with doctors and nurses and more time taking greater responsibility for their own care.
+Because treatment often takes place in an outpatient setting, it allows for greater freedom.
+But it also means that patients and their loved ones will spend less time with doctors and nurses and more time taking responsibility for their own care.

-- As a health care consumer, it is your right to have a good health care team that listens to your questions and concerns.
+- As a health care consumer, you have the right to have a good health care team that listens to your questions and concerns.
 Get to know all the members of your team and learn how each one helps you.

-- As you visit different websites or hear about new treatments, write down questions as they arise.
+- Write down questions for your medical team as they arise.
 At your next doctor's visit, bring these questions with you so you can keep track of what you need to know.

 - During your doctor's visits, take notes or ask a family member to take notes.
-Also ask your doctor if you can tape-record your visits.
+Also ask your doctor if you can audio record your visits.
 This will allow you to go back later and listen carefully to all the information presented by your doctor.

-- Ask your doctor to recommend books, brochures, and websites.
-For tips on evaluating websites, see the box on the next page.
+- Ask your doctor to recommend books, brochures and websites.

 - Find trustworthy educational sources about your cancer.
 With so many opinions and sources of information, it can be overwhelming and hard to know what to trust.
 It is important to contact reputable organizations that offer reliable information.

 Here are reputable organizations you can contact for education and information: